openhive-network/hive/programs/blockchain_converter/README.md

 You will also have to specify the `chain-id` and `private-key` option, where private key is your block signing key and chain id is your altered chain id to be used when signing transactions.

 ### Second authority
 You can optionally specify the `owner`, `active` and `posting` second authority private keys.
-If you will not provide them or if you will use `use-same-key` option, they will default to the provided `private-key`.
-If you are not sure what keys are being used as a second authority keys, they will be printed after the conversion.
+If you will not provide them, they will be auto generated.

+Note: If you use `use-same-key` option, second authority keys will default to the provided `private-key`.
+If you are not sure which keys are being used as a second authority keys, they will be printed after the conversion.

 ### Plugins
 You can choose plugin by passing `plugin` option to the converter